 WildChina Explorer 2013 Heli on his expedition to find the rare Tianshan Snow Lotus

 In celebration of Mei’s accomplishments, we are dedicating the WildChina Explorer Grant 2017 to the concept of Explore China Differently.
 We are looking for adventurers that dare to look at things from a new perspective, strive to challenge stereotypes and are passionate about exploring new regions.

-“We’re searching for explorers who are looking to share their passion for China with others” says Mei Zhang.
+“We’re searching for explorers who are looking to share their passion for China with others,” says Mei Zhang.
 “For us, exploration should have an impact on more than just yourself and can serve as a form of cultural cultivation.
 This year’s theme of Explore China Differently reflects the importance of that.”

-For the first time ever, the WildChina Explorer 2017 will become a WildChina Travel Designer and their story will be marked in the page of WildChina history.
+For the first time ever, the WildChina Explorer 2017 will become a WildChina Travel Designer and their story will be marked on the page of WildChina history.
 They will work with us, utilize our networks and knowledge and create a brand new WildChina journey for all to enjoy.

 Ready to help us make history?